archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 ## Infrastructure

-There was an small talk about the current infrastructure we provide, the problems we currently have which are:
+There was a small talk about the current infrastructure we provide, the problems we currently have which are:

 * User management
 * Security